transferzero/api-documentation/_docs/transaction-flow.md

 Status code of failed collections.

-There are six different categories of errors based on error codes:
+There are six different categories of errors based on the following error codes:
 * 0 - category: `paid` - funds are collected
 * 1x - category: `pending` - Awaiting funds from the sender
 * 2x - category: `sender_action_required` - This collection requires an action by the sender